 The third big name among manufacturers in Austria is Josef Herrmann.
 He too had a direct relationship with Gruber: he was a foreman in Gruber's factory for years before he founded his own factory.
 The great success of the planes from Weiss & Sohn is largely due to Josef Herrmann's plane irons, which his factory manufactured for Weiss for 70 years.

-In addition to the big two, there were of course a number of smaller manufacturers of planes and carpentry tools in the Austrian monarchy, such as Christian Weiland, Daniel Ammon and Johann Jiroschek in Vienna.
+In addition to the big three, there were of course a number of smaller manufacturers of planes and carpentry tools in the Austrian monarchy, such as Christian Weiland, Daniel Ammon and Johann Jiroschek in Vienna.
 Or Ottokar Skrivan and Johann Horak in Prague, Jakob Weisz in Hungary.
 And a few more.
 Some of them were more successful, while others only left names in address books or newspaper reports, sometimes only individual tools.

 Their stories will also be told here.